 Moreover, some collaborative efforts require a shift in approach from a cost-based system to a value-based approach; and it’s not easy to come by.

 L’Oreal, a cosmetic company, uses a collaborative approach to further innovation.
 The company has effectively established a mutually beneficial process through a long-term commitment and open dialogues about company goals.

-For instance, in its annual ‘Cherry Pack’ exhibition, they invite their suppliers to develop packaging solutions based on specific consumer trends.
-These are the trends the company will be working on in time ahead.
+For instance, in its annual ‘Cherry Pack’ exhibition, they invite suppliers to develop packaging solutions based on specific consumer trends.
+These are the trends the company will be working on in the time ahead.
 L’Oreal allows suppliers to access their ideas and, in return, further packaging innovation.
 What can’t be overlooked is the trust-based forum that the company creates.

 - Identify stakeholders with whom there’s scope for collaborative opportunities.

 - Determine the end goal and develop a case that rewards both parties.

 - Develop a methodology to track progress and measure the success of the collaboration.
 The more structured the approach, the better the tracking of the results.

 - Invest in the infrastructure and resources required to support the project, especially a management framework.

 - Encourage a culture of knowledge sharing, effective communication, and transparency.